 The first thing you should do if you are overdue is to wait.
 Have patience and let your baby decide what his or her birthday will be.
 You’ll be making most of his/her decisions after that.

-You should only consider inducing labor when it is more risky for your baby to remain inside you than to be born.
+You should only consider inducing labor when it is riskier for your baby to remain inside you than to be born.
 Conditions under which you might want to consider getting things started include:

-- You haven’t delivered one-week after your due date
+- You haven’t delivered one-week after your pregnancy due date

 - Your membranes have ruptured and it is getting on towards 24 hours later (to reduce your risk of infection)

 - Medical complications (your health care provider will help you in those cases)

 - To time delivery before another herpes outbreak

 - You have a history of rapid labor (to control the onset of labor so you can get where you need to deliver)